nomeata/git-multisect/README.md

 * With `--hide-stderr` I make it hide the noise that `nix path-info` does on stderr.
 * Finally, because most nixpkgs commits are merges and their first line is rather unhelpful, I pass `--log-option=--pretty=medium` to switch to a more elaborate log format.

-At the time of writing, there are 39 new commits, but after inspecting 19 of them, it found that only seven commits are relevant to me.
-It does not even look at commits that are between two commits where the program produces the same output; in this case this saved looking at two commits.
+At the time of writing, there are 39 new commits, but after inspecting 10 of them, it found that only two commits are relevant to me.
+It does not even look at commits that are between two commits where the program produces the same output; in this case this saved looking at 29 commits.

 ```
 $ git-multisect.py \